waynodiablo/Oystercard/makersbnb/README.md

 If your specification asks for a car, don't build the wheels in the first week, the doors in the second week, etc.  The customer can't try it!
 Instead, build a skateboard in the first week.

+*Aim to get to your MVP by the end of Tuesday*.

 ### XP values

 [XP values](http://www.extremeprogramming.org/values.html).
 Use these to guide your behaviour on everything from class design to your standups.
 If you get these behaviours right, everything else about being a software developer falls into place.